BahaBoualii/taskflow/README.md

 # TaskFlow

+TaskFlow is a simple fullstack task management application designed for internal team use.
+It allows you to create, view, delete, and update the status of tasks through a minimal, modern interface.

 This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Express, and more.

 ## Features